From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Discussion

-{ \it “He who doesn't recognize the falcon cooks it” } While ALLAM accurately selected the metaphorical interpretation (“Those who lack knowledge may misuse valuable things”), other models like Jais and ACEGPT selected overly literal or generic options.
-This reflects ALLAM's stronger grounding in socio-cultural expressions—a critical strength when applying LLMs in culturally sensitive settings.

-In summary, our findings reveal a clear gap in current LLMs' ability to comprehensively handle the diverse spectrum of Saudi Arabic dialects, especially in less standardized or culturally nuanced forms.
+In summary, our findings reveal a clear gap in current LLMs’ ability to comprehensively handle the diverse spectrum of Saudi Arabic dialects, especially in less standardized or culturally nuanced forms.
 While multilingual models demonstrate stronger generalization capabilities, Arabic-native models show targeted strengths in specific areas such as cultural interpretation.
-However, neither category achieves consistently strong performance across all dialects and task types.
-These insights underscore the need for more representative and balanced datasets, as well as tailored adaptation strategies, to improve model alignment with dialectal Arabic at the national level.
+However, neither category achieves consistently strong performance across all dialects and task types. {This discrepancy can be attributed to structural imbalances in the representation of dialectal forms within the training data, where widely documented or urban-centered dialects are more prevalent, whereas regionally specific or culturally embedded expressions remain underrepresented.
+Furthermore, performance patterns indicate that model success is influenced not only by linguistic coverage but also by the alignment between task type and the type of cultural knowledge required.
+These insights underscore the need for more representative and balanced datasets, alongside tailored adaptation strategies and controlled evaluation methods, to improve model alignment with dialectal Arabic at the national level and to better understand why certain models excel in some contexts while struggling in others.}